JuliaML/MLDataPattern.jl/docs/introduction/gettingstarted.rst

    # Notice how we do not need to splat train into X and Y
    for (train, (val_X, val_Y)) in kfolds((cv_X, cv_Y); k = 10)

+       for epoch = 1:100
            # Iterate over the data using mini-batches of 5 observations each
            for (batch_X, batch_Y) in eachbatch(train, size = 5)
                # ... train supervised model on minibatches here
+           end
        end
    end